googleinterns/protein-embedding-retrieval/README.md

 - [Linear-Mean/Max-Pool](https://github.com/googleinterns/protein-embedding-retrieval/blob/master/contextual_lenses/contextual_lenses.py#L46): learnable
 - [GatedConvolution](https://github.com/googleinterns/protein-embedding-retrieval/blob/master/contextual_lenses/contextual_lenses.py#L125): learnable and self-attentive

+## TAPE Protein Engineering Tasks
+[TAPE](https://arxiv.org/pdf/1906.08230.pdf) proposes two protein engineering tasks: fluorescence prediction and stability prediction.
+We implement our lens architectures on these tasks in a [Google Colab notebook](https://github.com/amirshane/protein-embedding-retrieval/blob/master/tape_contextual_lenses.ipynb).
+We find that for the fluorescence task both linear regression and 1-layer convolution compete with and outperform the best pretrained language models in TAPE.
+Likewise, we find that for the stability task 3-layer convolution competes with and outperforms TAPE's models.
+See below for a table of our results compared to TAPE's results.

+### Fluorescence

+### Stability

 ## Downstream Task
 The downstream task we use to train embeddings is Pfam family classification.
 We pick an encoder and a lens and train the architecture to predict a protein's family using only its primary sequence.
 We train on 10000 families in the data set.
 We then take the embeddings from this trained model and use them to do family prediction on 1000 holdout families with KNN (using 1 neighbor).
 This test allows us to assess the extent of transfer learning by seeing how much the embeddings have learned about the holdout families from the train families.
 In theory, a perfect model would map all proteins that are members of the same family to a single vector.
 To test for this we run our KNN classification with 1 sample (where the KNN classifier only sees 1 protein per family), 5 samples, 10 samples, and 50 samples.

 ### Pretraining
 We also measure the effect that pretraining has on the performance of a language model encoder.
 There has been a great deal of interest in measuring the degree to which pretraining protein language models improves their performance on downstream tasks.
-[TAPE](https://arxiv.org/pdf/1906.08230.pdf) investigates this and proposes baselines.
+TAPE investigates this and proposes baselines.
 Our results indicate that pretraining offers a substantial boost in performance on the family classification task.
 We use transformer language models, specifically BERT models similar to to the the [ProGen model](https://www.biorxiv.org/content/10.1101/2020.03.07.982272v2.full.pdf) and the [models used by FAIR](https://www.biorxiv.org/content/10.1101/622803v2.full.pdf).
 Our [models](https://github.com/google-research/google-research/tree/master/protein_lm) are implemented in jax/flax and pretrained on the [TrEMBL protein corpus](https://www.uniprot.org/statistics/TrEMBL).

 ## Quickstart
 The first step is to install [Caliban](https://github.com/google/caliban).
 We use Caliban for running individual jobs and parallelizing many jobs on GCP (Google Cloud Platform).